Post-Promotion Advancement and Career Exploration (PACE)

 Is the information I discuss with my coach confidential?

-Subject to the exception below, the content of all coaching sessions is considered confidential and will not be reported to anyone (including program administrators and school/college leadership) except in the aggregate.
-Coaches will inform the program administrators of general themes or issues that arise during the coaching process and will make recommendations regarding the evaluation of the program.
+Subject to the exception below, the content of all coaching sessions* is considered private and will not be shared with anyone (including program administrators and school/college leadership).
+Throughout the year, coaches will inform the program administrators of general themes or issues that arise during the coaching process and will make recommendations regarding the evaluation of the program.

 How often should I meet with my coach?